cran-task-views/Omics/Omics.md

     `r pkg("flippant")` allows the analysis of the activity of the lipid scrambling activity based on a fluorescence assay (dithionite scramblase assay).
--   *Bacterial genomics, microbiome and metagenomics*: `r bioc("phyloseq")` is one of the most      important package for the analysis of high-throughput microbiome data. `r pkg("BarcodingR")`     performs species identification using DNA barcodes. `r pkg("enveomics.R")` contains a collection of functions for microbial ecology and other applications of genomics and metagenomics and is the companion package for the [Enveomics](http://enve-omics.ce.gatech.edu/enveomics/) collection.
+-   *Bacterial genomics, microbiome and metagenomics*: `r bioc("phyloseq")` is among the most-important packages for the analysis of high-throughput microbiome data. `r pkg("BarcodingR")` performs species identification using DNA barcodes. `r pkg("enveomics.R")` contains a collection of functions for microbial ecology and other applications of genomics and metagenomics and is the companion package for the [Enveomics](http://enve-omics.ce.gatech.edu/enveomics/) collection.